Nobutoshi Canna

 Nobutoshi Hayashi (林 延年, Hayashi Nobutoshi), better known by the stage name Nobutoshi Canna (神奈 延年, Kanna Nobutoshi), is a Japanese actor, voice actor, singer and narrator who is affiliated with Aoni Production.
 He first started acting as a child.
-Canna is best known for his performances as Tasuki (Fushigi Yûgi), Ban Mido (GetBackers), Nnoitra Gilga (Bleach), Lancer (Fate/Stay Night), Basara Nekki (Macross 7), Kabuto Yakushi (Naruto), Cao Pi in Dynasty Warriors and Warriors Orochi series, Kai Kogashiwa in Initial D anime and mostly video game is Initial D Arcade Stage series from Arcade Stage 4 all the way to Arcade Stage 8 infinity, Guts (Berserk), Knuckles the Echidna (Sonic the Hedgehog franchise, since 1998), Lee Pai-Long (Shaman King), Brian Stelbart (Feda: The Emblem of Justice) and Nowaki Kusama (Junjo Romantica: Pure Romance).
+Canna is best known for his performances as Tasuki in Fushigi Yûgi, Ban Mido in GetBackers, Nnoitra Gilga in Bleach, Lancer in the Fate franchise, Basara Nekki in Macross 7, Kabuto Yakushi in Naruto, Cao Pi in the Dynasty Warriors and Warriors Orochi series, Kai Kogashiwa in the Initial D anime and the Initial D Arcade Stage series from Arcade Stage 4 to Arcade Stage 8 infinity, Guts in Berserk, Knuckles the Echidna in the Sonic the Hedgehog franchise since 1998, Lee Pai-Long in Shaman King, Brian Stelbart in Feda: The Emblem of Justice, and Nowaki Kusama in Junjo Romantica: Pure Romance.